yrdsb-peths/hungry-animal-YuehengFu123/README.md

-Added a powerup mechanic that can be activated by clicking k, whhich plays a sound and makes you faster.
+Added a powerup mechanic that can be activated by clicking k, which plays a sound and makes you faster.
 It cannot be repeatedly activated and has a cooldown time.
+You will have to wait ~ 12 of the first apples until you can activate the first boost.